-How Old Are My Tyres?
+Tyre Age - How Old Are My Tyres?

 To help identify the age of your tyres, each one is imprinted with a coded date which tells you when that tyre was manufactured.

 While tyres contain anti-oxidising chemicals which significantly slow down the rate of ageing, this wax-like substance is only released when the tyre is in motion.
-Therefore, if the tyre is not used frequently or is stored away ineffectively, they will age more quickly rendering them unroadworthy when returned to use.
+Therefore, if the tyre is not used frequently or is stored away ineffectively, they will age more quickly – rendering them unroadworthy when returned to use.
 Low mileage, older cars tend to be most at risk from premature ageing – as drivers assume the tyres are still in good condition if they have plenty of tread.

 Premature tyre ageing can affect safety and increase the risk of tyre failure.
-For this reason, Kwik Fit urges drivers with tyres that are six years old or more to have them checked professionally to ensure they are still safe for use.
+For this reason, Kwik Fit recommends drivers with tyres that are six years old or more to have them checked professionally in order to ensure they are still safe for use.
 Remember to check additional tyres such as spare wheels or those fitted to caravans and trailers as these tyres typically see less use and will be more susceptible to tyre ageing.